Why learn chart calculation?

 1) Time zone’s and chart calculation

 Pictures paint a thousand words they say, so when we look at how time zones are broken up into increments on a map using lines of longitude every 15 degrees.
 These longitude lines mark 1 hour of time from Greenwich in either an easterly or westerly direction, it gives a thorough perspective on the vast amount of different time zones and also there various and surprising geography.
-The Ascendant or Suns rising point moves 1 degree of longitude every 4 minutes and if calculated you will realise after 15 degrees this equates to one Earth hour and is why time zones are calculated like this and is caused by the Earths primary motion.
-Because it is of such importance for a correct time in a natal chart or election chart ect, a deeper understanding of how and where time zones are affected is critical in finding or avoiding errors in charts.
+The Ascendant or Suns rising point moves 1 degree of longitude every 4 minutes and if calculated you will realise after 15 degrees this equates to one Earth hour and is why time zones are calculated like this and is caused by the Earth's primary motion.
+Because it is of such importance for a correct time in a natal chart or election chart etc, a deeper understanding of how and where time zones are affected is critical in finding or avoiding errors in charts.

 2) Hemispheres and chart calculation

 When we look at a Natal chart, we must realise that not everyone lives in the same hemisphere, so it’s important to realise in the northern hemisphere where most of the population lives the Sun is predominantly to the south towards the equator or more precisely the ecliptic on a 23 degree slant.
 So, the top of a natal chart indicating the day sect is the South.
-However, in the Southern hemisphere the Sun is predominately in the north sky towards the equator or more precisely the ecliptic again.
+However, in the Southern hemisphere the Sun is predominantly in the north sky towards the equator or more precisely the ecliptic again.
 So, when we look at a natal chart for someone born in let’s say New Zealand the top of the chart or day sect is the north not the south.
 This is extremely important to understand for Horary, Natal or Electional astrology for instance.

 3) Declination and chart calculation